tylerneylon/small_notes/newport_book/newport_book.md

 To be fair, Cal doesn't explicitly say he'll address all aspects of finding happiness in your job.
 At the same time, the book's tone lands as if it has everything figured out.
-I'd love to read more books that present an interesting set of ideas in a style that's more succinct, introspective, and with an honest assessment of those ideas existing within a larger ecosystem of questions and complexities.
+I'd love to read more books that present interesting ideas a style that reads as succinct and inquistive without overconfidence.